-In its April 18, 2016 publication "U.S. State Tax-Supported Rating Criteria," Fitch stated that, "four key factors that play a significant role in driving the rating outcome for a given issuer."
-The factors used by Fitch are revenue framework, expenditure framework, long-term liability burden, and operating performance.
+In its May 4, 2021, publication "U.S. State Tax-Supported Rating Criteria," Fitch references four key factors that play a significant role in driving the rating outcome for a given issuer.
+The main factors used by Fitch are revenue framework, expenditure framework, long-term liability burden, and operating performance.

-In its April 12, 2018 publication "Rating Methodology US States and Territories," Moody's Investors Service explained the rating methodology for states.
-Primary rating factors identified are economy, finances, governance, and debt and pensions.
+In its March 22, 2022, publication "US States and Territories Methodology," Moody's Investors Service explained the rating methodology for states.
+Primary rating factors identified are economy, financial performance, governance, and leverage.
 The document provides general guidance to help readers understand how qualitative and quantitative risk characteristics are likely to affect rating outcomes for US states and territories.
 Moody's uses a state's gross domestic product as a proxy for its capacity to carry liabilities, because in most states the economy drives current and future tax revenue.